Naoki Yoshida: Career at Square Enix

 Following the game's shelving, Saito invited Yoshida to "take his revenge" by moving to Tokyo and working on what was then called Dragon Quest Online.
-The former Hudson executive encouraged him to take the offer, if he promised to climb the corporate ladder and bring work to that studio.
+The former Hudson executive encouraged him to take the offer if he promised to climb the corporate ladder and bring work to that studio.
 Yoshida joined Square Enix in 2004 as the fourth member of the Dragon Quest X team; as chief designer, besides handling the writing alongside Yuji Horii, with Jin Fujisawa as director.
 Frustrated at how MMORPGs had not become popular in Japan, Yoshida felt that if Dragon Quest could not do it, nothing else would, which drove him to join the project.

 His work on the franchise at the time extended to arcades, as he concurrently helmed the Dragon Quest: Monster Battle Road series.
 Similarly, Fujisawa was involved in Dragon Quest IX, whose team struggled to decide the project's focus.
 Eventually, that game required his full attention to be completed, so circa late 2007, he appointed Yoshida as acting director for Dragon Quest X—an arrangement that lasted over a year and a half—due to his "indisputable competence" and trustworthiness.

-Yoshida's involvement lasted from its early stages up to the internal alpha test; under his tenure, the core systems were completed, a number of systems went from existing only in the document to implemented in working order, and time-consuming parts like character and map graphics were made.
+Yoshida's involvement lasted from its early stages up to the internal alpha test; under his tenure, the core systems were completed, several systems went from existing only in the document to implemented in working order, and time-consuming parts like character and map graphics were made.
 The idea to loan player characters as NPC party members came as a result of preserving series integrity: "When working in all Dragon Quest projects, the theme is not about complexity but having a game that's really easy to get into".
-Yoshida wanted to work on Dragon Quest X until it went gold, but Square Enix company policy was against multiple directors working on the same project.
-Once Fujisawa could return as full-time director on the game, Yoshida's superiors removed him from the team while he was away on a business trip.
+Yoshida intended to stay with Dragon Quest X until it went gold, but Square Enix policy prohibited multiple directors from working on the same project.
+Once Fujisawa could return as a full-time director on the game, Yoshida's superiors removed him from the team while he was away on a business trip.

 Ordered to create something new, Yoshida worked on two projects.
-As one of Square Enix's "stray dogs", he, Hiroshi Takai, and Hiroshi Minagawa had been sent to various influential western studios in 2009 to study HD game development techniques.
-Upper management felt a need to compete with western games commercially outside Japan, and asked them to make a project the same way as westerners.
+As one of Square Enix's "stray dogs", he, Hiroshi Takai, and Hiroshi Minagawa had been sent to various influential Western studios in 2009 to study HD game development techniques.
+Upper management felt a need to compete with Western games commercially outside Japan, and asked them to make a project the same way as Westerners.
 They spent a year working on this game, whose visual and game design settled on something extremely similar to Bloodborne with asymmetric multiplayer.
 Yoshida steered the project as a learning experience for the younger team members, as he wanted to train future directions.
-That led to an extremely slow development process, and subsequently multiple arguments between Takai and Yoshida.
+That led to an extremely slow development process and subsequently, multiple arguments between Takai and Yoshida.
 Elsewhere, a desire to make a card game that parents and children could play together led Yoshida to conceive the car-centric Chōsoku Henkei Gyrozetter for arcades.